 This is the second reason you don’t start the bike from time to time to “recharge the battery”.
 It doesn’t really recharge the battery properly, anyway.
 This will only shorten the life of the battery and cause you to think that the brand of battery you have just isn’t a very good brand.
 The reality is, it was mistreated.

 Tires.
 Inflate the tires when the bike goes into storage, then check the tire pressure again in the spring.
 Tire pressure is critical, whether stored or riding.
 Bikes aren’t heavy enough to really flat spot tires, so that’s no concern.
+Concrete leeches chemicals out of the rubber.
+These chemicals protect the tire, so the tire should be separated from the concrete.
+You can use wood, tile, cardboard or old pizza boxes.

 Fast Summary: Fill the gas tank, add some chemicals, air the tires.
 Hook up a battery tender, then cry your eyes out.
 Wine has been reported to be helpful to deal with PMS (Parked Motorcycle Syndrome).